GoogleCloudPlatform/python-docs-samples/language/snippets/sentiment/README.md

 ```
 (env)$ python sentiment_analysis.py textfile.txt
-Sentiment: polarity of -0.1 with magnitude of 6.7
+Sentiment: score of -0.1 with magnitude of 6.7
 ```